kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
   - April.
-2020, I remotely attended [WebConf 2020](https://www2020.thewebconf.org).
+2020, I remotely attended [the WebConf 2020](https://www2020.thewebconf.org).
   - March.
 2020, I submitted one work to MobiCom 2020.
   - March.
 2020, I passed my preliminary exam, see [my document](./Kijin_An_Prelim_proposal.pdf).
   - Feburary.
-2020, I attended to [SANER 2020](https://saner2020.csd.uwo.ca), London at Canada.
+2020, I attended [SANER 2020](https://saner2020.csd.uwo.ca), London at Canada.
   - January.
-2020, A PhD Symposium paper is accepted to WebConf 2020.
+2020, A PhD Symposium paper is accepted to the WebConf 2020.
   - January.
-2020, One work is accepted WebConf 2020.
+2020, One work is accepted to the WebConf 2020.
   - December.
 2019, our work is accepted to Journal of Computer Languages.
   - December.
 2019, One work is accepted to SANER 2020.